RePierre/tfidf-sts/README.md

 ### Model ###

-As mentioned above, the model is a simple dense layer with a `tanh` activation above it.
+As mentioned above, the model is a simple dense layer with a `linear` activation above it.

 ``` text
 _________________________________________________________________